aosabook/500lines/blockcode/README.md

     var DEGREE = PI / 180;
     var WIDTH, HEIGHT, position, direction, visible, pen, color;

 The `reset()` function clears all the state variables to their defaults.
-If we wanted to support multiple turtles, these variables should be encapsulated in an object.
+If we were to support multiple turtles, these variables would be encapsulated in an object.
 We also have a utility, `deg2rad(deg)`, because we work in degrees in the UI, but we draw in radians.
 Finally, `drawTurtle()` draws the turtle itself.
 The default turtle is simply a triangle, but you could override this to get a more "turtle-looking" turtle.

 Note that `drawTurtle` uses the same primitive operations that we define to implement the turtle drawing.
 Sometimes you don't want to reuse code at different abstraction layers, but when the meaning is clear it can be a big win for code size and performance.